 I suppose you will always have to believe this is a passage regarding remarriage when it's not at all.
 There is a law they broke and John said what it was and we find it in Scripture.
 John the Baptist said it was unlawful to have his brother's wife.

-You may not have sex relations with your brother's wife, for she is your brother's.
+Leviticus 18:16 You may not have sex relations with your brother’s wife, for she is your brother’s.

 It wasn't that Herod could not have married any other divorced woman or vice versa, but that he was married to his brother Philip's wife!
 That was the sin.

-It doesn't matter if they broke incest laws or he was committing adultery------either way their divorces and marriage to each other did NOT make them married in the sight of God.
-Herodias belonged to PHILIP----in spite of a divorce, in spite of a new marriage.
+It doesn’t matter if they broke incest laws or he was committing adultery——either way their divorces and marriage to each other did NOT make them married in the sight of God.
+Herodias belonged to PHILIP—-in spite of a divorce, in spite of a new marriage.
 She did NOT belong to Herod.
-God does not acknowledge(nor join together) ILLICIT marriages-----incestual, adulterous, or homosexual.
+God does not acknowledge(nor join together) ILLICIT marriages—–incestual, adulterous, or homosexual.

 You can play a John the Baptist (by The Holy Spirit) was addressing points much deeper than of the adulator in the marriage between Herod, and Herod’s brother’s wife, making Herodias the wife of two uncles of Salome.
-John had been telling him, "It's not lawful for you to have her!"
+John had been telling him, “It’s not lawful for you to have her!”
 John addressed Herod yet Herodias was convicted.
+Do you think if Herodias had divorced her husband John would not have lost his head, by that conviction?
+If Herod had been “lawful”.?
+After all Herod Antipas appeased the Jewish people by openly observing their law.

 John specifically addressed Herodias as the wife of Philip.
-She DID divorce Philip----see Josephus' antiquities of the Jews (Book 18, chapter 5, section: 1, 4).
+She DID divorce Philip—-see Josephus’ antiquities of the Jews (Book 18, chapter 5, section: 1, 4).
 She openly defied the laws of her country by divorcing her husband and marrying another man.
 Marriage while one had a living spouse was not allowed (Rom.
 7:2-3).
-She not only was living as an adulteress, but Herod and she broke Jewish law as well by Him taking his brother's wife.
+She not only was living as an adulteress, but Herod and she broke Jewish law as well by Him taking his brother’s wife.

 Do I think Herod would have cut off John's head anyways?
 Who knows, but we do know WHY his head was taken............rage.........rage by a woman who is rabidly protective of her sinful life.